CZERTAINLY/CZERTAINLY-Documentation/docs/07-protocols/03-scep/13-jscep.md

 - Access to HTTP or DNS resources, that will be used to validate ACME challenges
 - ACME protocol enabled according to the [Enable SCEP](enable-scep)

-To download and know more about `JSCEP`, follow the [installation guide](https://github.com/jscep/jscep).
+To download and know more about `JSCEP`, follow the [JSCEP Repository](https://github.com/jscep/jscep).

 ## JSCEP Configuration